Unstructured-IO/unstructured/docs/source/installing.rst

 You can install the library by cloning the repo and running ``make install`` from the root directory.
 Developers can run ``make install-local`` to install the dev and test requirements alongside the base requirements.
-Specific parsing capabilities may require extra dependencies, as documented below.
 If you want a minimal installation without any parser specific dependencies, run ``make install-base``.

 Logging